GorillaStack/slackbot-apidays-2018/README.md

-# serverless-slack-memebot
+# serverless-slackbot for API Days 2018

-We implemented a memebot for slack, built on the [serverless framework](https://serverless.com/) to use as a demonstration for the [Disruptors in Tech meetup](https://www.meetup.com/en-AU/Disruptors-in-Tech/).
-[See slides](https://slid.es/em0ney/sls).
+We implemented a slackbot, built on the [serverless framework](https://serverless.com/) to use as a demonstration for [API Days 2018](https://www.apidays.com.au).
 It was implemented by [GorillaStack](www.gorillastack.com) to serve as a boilerplate for similar serverless projects.

-The key purpose of the talk was to demonstrate how to work with frameworks and minimise risks around framework changes and provider lock-in.
+The key purpose of the talk was to demonstrate how to work with the serverless framework and slack for rapid prototyping that is commonly required in 20% time.

 ## Usage

 ### Development environment